 We do not disclose any non-public personal information about you except as permitted by law.
-For example, we are permitted to disclose non-public personal information to our affiliates and nonaffiliated third parties that perform various services on our behalf, including custodians, broker-dealers and companies that perform marketing services on our behalf or to other financial institutions with whom we have joint marketing agreements.
-These companies agree to use this information only for the services for which we hired them and are not permitted to use or share this information for any other purpose.
+For example, we are permitted to disclose non-public personal information to our affiliates and nonaffiliated third parties that perform various services on our behalf, including custodians, broker-dealers and companies that perform marketing services on our behalf.
+We ensure that our outside service providers working on our behalf are obligated, pursuant to a written agreement or otherwise, to protect the confidentiality of your information and use it only to provide the services we asked to perform.
+Further, we do not sell and do not intend to sell your personal data to any third parties.